openstack-gitops/rhoso-gitops/README.md

 ### Set up Red Hat Advanced Cluster Management for GitOps

-Configure Red Hat Advanced Cluster Management (RHACM) to support GitOps Applications for managed clusters.
+When using Red Hat Advanced Cluster Management (RHACM) to support GitOps Applications for managed clusters, we will configure the hub cluster in preparation for using GitOps to support managed cluster configuration.

+If you are using GitOps on an unmanaged cluster without RHACM, then this will be unnecessary.

 _Prerequisites_

 * You have installed and setup RHACM (hub cluster) for your hardware environment that will host the managed OpenShift deployment.
 * You are logged into the hub cluster as the kubeadmin user.
 * You have installed Red Hat GitOps.